Bjørn Berland

 Bjørn Berland (born 14 April 1977) is a retired Norwegian footballer.

-Club career
+Career

 His career began in Sandved IL and then Ulf-Sandnes and joined Viking FK in 1997.
 He played 153 Norwegian Premier games from 1997 to 2005.
 In late 2005 he signed for Sandefjord Fotball, but instead retired two days later.

-International career
+Berland never managed to play for Norway's senior team, but he played 4 matches for the U-21 team, making his debut in 1998 against Denmark U-21.

-Berland never managed to play for Norway's senior team, but he played 5 matches for the U-21 team, making his debut in 1998 against Denmark U-21.
+Long after his retirement, Berland returned as a hobby player in Bogafjell IL.